 The primates… Zhong Zhong and Hua Hua (or just ZZ and HH for short)… like to jump around and play in their enclosure in a laboratory in Shanghai.
 They seem like any other healthy baby macaque monkey.

 But they aren’t.

 ZZ and HH were born from surrogate mothers using a process known as somatic cell nuclear transfer (SCNT) — the same process used to clone Dolly the sheep in 1996.

-The Chinese researchers who oversaw the monkey cloning detailed their efforts in the journal Cell.
+The Chinese researchers who oversaw the monkey cloning detailed their efforts in

 In SCNT procedures, the nucleus of a cell is taken from anywhere in an animal’s body and placed within an egg with its own DNA material removed.
 That egg is technically called an enucleated oocyte.